March 6, 2025

 By air, land, and sea.
-That’s how Israel and its allies have tried to sidestep Hamas terrorists to deliver (as of this publication) nearly 375,000 tons of humanitarian aid to Palestinian civilians since the Hamas terror attack on Israel that killed over 1,200 people and saw 253 taken hostage.
+More than 1.3 million tons of humanitarian aid have been delivered to Palestinian civilians mostly by Israel, but with help from its allies, since the Hamas terror attack on Israel that killed over 1,200 people and saw 253 others taken hostage.

 How much humanitarian aid has been sent to Gaza by the U.S., by Israel, and by other agencies since the start of the war?